South Africa Flag 21 Analytics

 CASPs do not need to perform due diligence for every transaction with the same counterparty.
 A once-off check is adequate, unless there is a suspicion of money laundering, terrorist financing or proliferation financing.

-If the counterparty CASP cannot meet the above requirements, the ordering CASP is forbidden from executing the transfer.
+If the counterparty CASP cannot meet the above requirements, the originator CASP is forbidden from executing the transfer.

 Obligations of intermediary crypto asset service providers